-The capital structure of the Group is proactively managed by issuing new shares by way of institutional placements, shareholder purchase plans, rights issues, as part consideration for acquisitions, or activation from time to time of the Company's Dividend Reinvestment Plan; by utilising the SHEST to buy Sonic's shares on market; or by varying the amount of dividends paid to shareholders.
+The capital structure of the Group is proactively managed by issuing new shares by way of institutional placements, shareholder purchase plans, rights issues, as part consideration for acquisitions, or activation from time to time of the Company's Dividend Reinvestment Plan; by utilising the SHEST to buy Sonic's shares on market; by conducting on-market share buybacks; or by varying the amount of dividends paid to shareholders.

 The capital structure of the Group is mainly monitored on the basis of the Net Debt to Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) Ratio, which is also a covenant under Sonic's senior debt facilities (with a maximum permitted level of 3.5 times).
 Other ratios considered are the Gearing Ratio and Interest Cover Ratio, which are also covenants under senior debt facilities.
 Each covenant is calculated excluding the impact of AASB 16 Leases.
-Future compliance with these debt covenants is modelled by reference to a rolling 5 year financial forecast model.
+Future compliance with these debt covenants is modelled by reference to a rolling 5-year financial forecast model.

-During 2020 and 2021 the Group maintained a Net Debt to EBITDA ratio of between 0.4 to 2.1 times.
-The Company's history demonstrates Net Debt to EBITDA being conservatively and consistently managed around the middle of a 2 to 3 times range.
+During 2022 and 2023 the Group maintained a Net Debt to EBITDA ratio of between 0.3 to 0.6 times.
+The Company's pre-pandemic history demonstrates Net Debt to EBITDA being conservatively and consistently managed around the middle of a 2 to 3 times range.